 Krista is the Restorative Lead Instructor for the Klamath Falls Campus and coordinates continuing education and certification courses for this area as well.
 Her other teaching commitments are as the lead instructor for junior clinic, dental materials, and dental anatomy.
 Krista has been working in the field of dentistry since 1998, first as a Certified Dental Assistant, then as a Registered Dental Hygienist.
 She received her dental hygiene degree from Clark College in Vancouver, WA, and her Bachelor of Science in Dental Hygiene from Eastern Washington University.
 Krista is currently working to complete her master’s thesis on the general and oral health experiences of patients with CREST Syndrome through Idaho State University.
 She has over 14 years of dental hygiene experience, which involve clinical practice in restorative, periodontics, and general dentistry in Washington, Oregon and Idaho.
 As natives of Washington State, Krista and her family are avid Seahawks fans.
 Hobbies include music, reading, travel, and various outdoor activities in the beautiful Northwest.

 Paula grew up in beautiful Central Oregon.
 She graduated from Oregon Health Sciences University in 1985 with a Bachelor of Science Degree in Dental Hygiene and earned her Master of Education degree from Concordia University in 2013.
-She practiced dental hygiene in Washington and Oregon for over 27 years and has been involved in teaching and administration for twelve years.
+She practiced dental hygiene in Washington and Oregon for over 28 years and has been involved in teaching and administration for 14 years.

-Paula has taught a variety of courses including Pain Management, Ethics, Periodontology, Dental Anatomy, and all levels of clinic.
+Paula has taught a variety of courses including Pain Management, Ethics, Periodontology, Dental Anatomy, Dental Practice Management, Educational Methods, and all levels of clinic.
 She believes in teaching the importance of giving back to the profession by volunteering and serving others.
 One way Paula has stayed involved with her profession has been by working as an anesthesia and dental hygiene clinical board examiner in several states.

-Paula enjoys spending time with her husband and three grown children and spouses.
-She loves to travel, enjoy the outdoors, and anything arts and crafts related.
+Paula enjoys spending time with her husband, three grown children and spouses, and grandchildren.
+She loves to travel, enjoy the outdoors, gardening, and anything arts and crafts related.

 Charisse graduated from OHSU with a bachelor’s degree in dental hygiene in 1985, and worked in private practice for over 30 years!
 She has been an instructor at Oregon Tech-Salem campus since 2012, and has been teaching full time in the dental hygiene department since 2015.
 Her current teaching commitments are as the sophomore clinical lead and the sophomore prevention courses.
 She loves teaching students who have a passion to help others!
 When not teaching, Charisse enjoys spending time with her husband and two daughters.
 She is known for her phenomenal baking skills, which is one of her passions.
 She also enjoys traveling and hopes to experience more in the future.
 She truly enjoys living and working in the Pacific Northwest!